czhc/capistrano-raygun-deployment/README.md

 # capistrano-raygun-deployment

 Capistrano Raygun Deployment makes it easy to notify Raygun of your deployments using a capistrano task.

-Forked: Autowrite RELEASE from commit differences between deployment tags.
+Changes: Autowrite RELEASE from commit differences between deployment tags.

 ## Installation